What are the lodging options?

 When is the registration deadline for your courses?

-Hybrid Courses – 2 weeks prior to the start date.
-This allows time to get the pre-course work done.
-Please note, however, that waiting until the last minute to sign up will only give students 1 week to complete the pre-course work as pre-course work typically is due one week prior to the course start date to allow instructors time to grade/provide feedback to students.
+2 weeks prior to the start date.
+This allows time to get the online course work done.
+Please note, however, that waiting until the last minute to sign up will only give students 1 week to complete the online course work (up to 40+ hours), which is typically due one week prior to the course start date to allow instructors time to grade/provide feedback to students.

 If a course gets cancelled due to low enrollment when will I be notified?